esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/01-installation-guide/kubernetes.md

 review them, so you can customize them to your needs.

 ## Requirements
-- A Kubernetes cluster with a minimum of 3 nodes.
+- A Kubernetes cluster with a minimum of 3 nodes and support for Load Balancer service types.
 - [Helm 3](https://helm.sh)
 - [Helmfile](https://github.com/helmfile/helmfile)

 ## Configuration parameters
-The following parameters can be defined as environmental variables during installation:
+<details><summary>The following parameters can be defined as environmental variables during installation:</summary>

 ### General
 🔹 `TIMEZONE`<br/>